MNCPA and BOA

 Know the difference

-- Answers ethics-related questions and recommends corrective action
+- Answers ethics-related questions and recommends corrective action.

-- Requires certificate renewal (active and inactive)
+- Requires annual CPA certificate renewal (active and inactive).
+Deadline: Dec.
+31.

-- Answers ethics-related questions and enforces ethical standards of practice
+- Answers ethics-related questions and enforces ethical standards of practice.

 Contact MNCPA customer service at 952-831-2707 or email us for answers to your CPA certification questions.

 CPA certification is regulated by the Minnesota BOA.
 They can be reached at 651-296-7938 or online.